walles/riff/README.md

 ## Misc

-- Add a trailing whitespace analysis pass to the Refiner
-- Let the Refiner highlight whitespace errors among the added lines in reverse red.
 - Add highlighting of non-leading tabs to the whitespace analysis
 - Put argv contents in crash report
 - In `ci.sh`, add a test case verifying that our exception handler prints